Carisoprodol/aspirin (By mouth)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you usually have 3 or more drinks of alcohol per day.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you have kidney disease, liver disease, or seizures.
-Tell your doctor if you have a history of drug abuse or dependence.
+- Tell your doctor if you have kidney disease, liver disease, seizures, stomach ulcers, asthma with nasal polyps and rhinitis, or a history of drug abuse or dependence.